 9. Be open to trying new wines

 South Africa is home to a variety of unique wines that are unlike anywhere else.
 Even if you don’t like red wine, try a pinotage just for the hell of it.
-If you only like reds try one of the amazing old vine chenin blancs that are making waves in the wine world.
-Each winery has their own story and their own terroir, consider this a tasting adventure and who knows what you may end up loving.
+If you only like reds try one of the amazing old vine Chenin blancs that are making waves in the wine world.
+Each winery has its own story and its own terroir, consider this a tasting adventure and who knows what you may end up loving.

 10. Bring the whole family!

 Many of the world’s renowned wine regions are not suitable for children but that’s not the case in the South African Winelands.
 Many wineries feature jungle gyms, juice pairings, eagle encounters, and even wildlife safaris.
 This is a parental utopia for parents of kids of all ages.
 See the Explore Sideways Family Fun and Furry Friends tour in the Winelands or contact us to book a customized tour.

 If you haven’t figured it out already, Explore Sideways is the only place to book the best immersive travel experiences in the Cape Winelands.
 Let us guide you to the best and most amazing food, wine and cultural experiences across the incredible Cape.
 Contact us for more information!